 (C) Before administering the certification examination, the state office shall provide a review of the curriculum being tested to candidates who are eligible to take the examinations and who have been trained by the state office.

-(C) The regional programs shall proctor any examination given to volunteers of their respective programs.
-The state program shall proctor all examinations given to paid staff of the office and volunteers of the state program.
+(D) The regional programs shall proctor any examination given to candidates for associate certification.
+The state office shall proctor all examinations given to candidates for specialist, program director certification, and associates affiliated with the state office.

-Five Year Review (FYR) Dates:
+Five Year Review (FYR) Dates: 05/01/2023